Australian Institute of Health and Welfare (2022) Palliative care services in Australia, AIHW, Australian Government

 Data on state/territory of hospitalisation should be interpreted with caution because of cross-border flows of patients.
 This is particularly the case for the Australian Capital Territory.
 In 2018–19, 17% of hospitalisations in the Australian Capital Territory were for patients who lived in New South Wales.

 The AIHW Indigenous identification in hospital separations data: quality report assessed the quality of Indigenous identification in Australian public hospitalisations.
 The results of this study indicated that data for all jurisdictions should be used in any analyses of Indigenous hospitalisation rates and that the ‘true’ number of Indigenous persons was close to 9% higher than the number indicated in hospital records (AIHW 2013).
 This should be considered when interpreting the hospital data by Indigenous status.
 Note, no adjustment has been applied to the Indigenous counts in the hospital data in this report.

 As per the standard AIHW practice when analysing admitted patient data in the NHMD, the data presented in this report exclude those records for which the ‘Care type’ data item was reported as newborn (unqualified days only), hospital boarder or organ procurement (posthumous).

 From 1 July 2013, care types have been reported using revised definitions, with the aim to improve consistency in reporting for the subacute and non-acute care types.
 Therefore, changes in the care type definitions should be considered when interpreting changes over time.

 The PCOC is a national program using standardised validated clinical assessment tools to benchmark and measure outcomes in palliative care.
-Participation in the PCOC is voluntary and open to all palliative care service providers across Australia.
-Representation is sought from public and private health sectors, rural and metropolitan areas, and inpatient and ambulatory settings.
-The PCOC data set includes the following clinical assessment tools: Palliative Care Phase, Palliative Care Problem Severity Score (PCPSS), Symptom Assessment Scale (SAS), Australia-modified Karnofsky Performance Status (AKPS), and Resource Utilisation Groups—Activities of Daily Living (RUG-ADL) which provide measures of quality and outcomes of care.
+The PCOC data set includes the following clinical assessment tools: Palliative Care Phase, Palliative Care Problem Severity Score (PCPSS), Symptom Assessment Scale (SAS), Australia-modified Karnofsky Performance Status (AKPS), and Resource Utilisation Groups – Activities of Daily Living (RUG-ADL) which provide measures of quality and outcomes of care.
 The PCOC aims to assist services to improve the quality of the palliative care it provides through the analysis and benchmarking of patient outcomes.